seb-buch/ud-nd009t-PlagiarismDetector/Project/README.md

 *Tasks done in this notebook:*
 * Train and test models on local GPU workstation before running `3_Training_a_Model.ipynb` on AWS SageMaker.
+* Test train.py and predict.py for deployment on AWS